Why volunteer?

 Disclaimer:

-Volunteers CANNOT be involved in any of the following:
+Volunteers cannot be involved in the following:

 • Clinical or medical treatments of any kind.